 Paddy McNulty and Bridget MacKernan are the Directors of Paddy McNulty Associates.
-Together they have over 30 years experience in the cultural heritage sector, from archaeological excavation, education and outreach delivery, right through to research, strategic development and delivery, and organisational change.
+Together they have over 30 years experience in the cultural heritage sector, from archaeological excavation, education and outreach delivery, right through to research, strategic development, evaluation, and organisational change.
 They are supported by an excellent team of associates that span a wide range of sectors, skills, knowledge, and expertise.

-Paddy McNulty FRSA, AIM Enabler : Strategic development, research, and organisational transformation
+Paddy McNulty BA(Hons) FRSA, AIM Enabler : Strategic development, Evaluation & Impact, research, and organisational transformation

-Paddy is a consultant with over 15 years experience in cultural heritage strategic agencies, museums, and archaeology units.
-He has expertise in research, strategic development, partnership development, workforce and organisation change, and transformation.
+Paddy is a consultant with over 20 years experience in cultural heritage strategic agencies, museums, and archaeology units.
+He has expertise in research, strategic development, evaluation and impact assessment, partnership development, workforce and organisation change, and transformation.

-Paddy has helped organisations and sectors identify their areas for growth and transformation and ensured that they have met their potential.
-Having worked on large regional and national cross-sector and multi-disaplinary projects he has particular expertise at creating and sustaining successful collaborations and partnerships through methodical research and innovative strategic thinking.
+Paddy has helped organisations across sectors identify their areas for growth and transformation and ensuring that they have met their potential.
+He has worked on wide range of project, from small short intervention right through large regional and national cross-sector multi-disaplinary projects.
+Paddy has particular expertise at project development, facilitation, and creating and sustaining successful collaborations and partnerships through methodical research and innovative strategic thinking.

-He is regular speaker and panel participant at conferences on the future direction of the cultural heritage sector and has presented at the Museums Association conference, Association of Independent Museums conference, AHRC Connected Communities conference, Royal Geographical Society International Annual Conference, and the Discovering Collections, Discovering Communities (DCDC) conference.
+He is regular speaker and panel participant at conferences on the future direction of the museum and cultural heritage sector and has presented at the Museums Association conference, Association of Independent Museums conference, AHRC Connected Communities conference, Royal Geographical Society International Annual Conference, Engage conference, and the Discovering Collections, Discovering Communities (DCDC) conference.

 Email Paddy direct: email@example.com

-Bridget MacKernan : Education, interpretation development and delivery, and exhibition content
+Bridget MacKernan : Education, interpretation, and exhibition content

 Bridget MacKernan is highly experienced museums and heritage educator.
 She has considerable expertise in planning and delivering a range of educational programmes, increasing participation, and developing new audiences.
 In addition to excellent education skills she is an experienced evaluator and uses a variety of models that help clients understand their activities, identify their strengths, and address their development needs.
 Bridget has worked for independent, national and local authority museums.